pchavanne/yadll/docs/user/tutorial.rst

 It consists in saving the parameters (pickling)of the network. but ask you to recreate the network and model.

-Once the model has been trained you can save the parameters:
+Once the model has been trained you can save the parameters

 .. code-block:: python

     # saving network paramters